 - Make sure your children’s clothes fit well

-Read the full post here: What to Wear for an Outdoor Family Photography Session.
+Read the full article here: What to Wear for an Outdoor Family Photography Session.

 Perhaps the most challenging part of choosing every family member’s outfits is the colours.
 I recommend choosing a maximum of 3-4 complementary colours to base everyone’s outfits on.
 This doesn’t mean that everyone has to wear every colour – the aim is for the whole family’s outfits to complement each other, but not match.

-In the Spring I find that a soft, light colour palette works best – softer colours will compliment the light colours of spring flowers, but won’t be too overpowering.
+In the spring I find that a soft, light colour palette works best – softer colours will complement the light colours of spring flowers, but won’t be too overpowering.
 Here are some examples of how you could coordinate soft and light colours together for your family:

-I always think it’s helpful to see real-life examples of what works when you’re deciding what to wear.
-Here are some great examples of how my clients coordinated their family’s outfits last spring.
+You may also find it helpful to see real-life examples of what works when you’re deciding what to wear:

 Over to you